A noise-robust acoustic method for recognizing foraging activities of grazing cattle

-NRFAR properly classified $\geq88.2\%$ of the frames into grazing or rumination classes, thus showing a significant improvement compared with the average of 79.5\% for BUFAR and 84.3\% for JMFAR (Figure~\ref{fig_5}).
-BUFAR exhibited the lowest recognition rate for the activities of interest but the highest recognition for other activities (88.1\%).
-Moreover, confusion between grazing and rumination was lower for NRFAR ($\leq1.2\%$), than for BUFAR ($\geq11.2\%$) and JMFAR ($\geq5.1\%$).
-The computational cost of NRFAR, expressed in terms of operations per second (ops/s), was 13.4\% higher than that of BUFAR (43,060 ops/s vs. 37,966 ops/s) and 14.6\% lower than that of JMFAR (43,060~ops/s vs. 50,445~ops/s), with marginal variations presented between them.
+The recognition performance of the different methods under matched conditions (i.e. trained and tested on DS1) reveals that NRFAR properly classifies $\geq88.2\%$ of the frames into \emph{grazing} or \emph{rumination} classes, thus showing a significant improvement compared with the average of 79.5\% for BUFAR and 84.3\% for JMFAR (Figure~\ref{fig_5}).
+BUFAR exhibits the lowest recognition rate for the activities of interest but the highest recognition for \emph{other} activities (88.1\%).
+Moreover, confusion between \emph{grazing} and \emph{rumination} is lower for NRFAR ($\leq1.2\%$), than for BUFAR ($\geq11.2\%$) and JMFAR ($\geq5.1\%$).

+The computational cost of NRFAR, expressed in terms of operations per second (ops/s), is 13.4\% higher than that of BUFAR (43,060 ops/s vs. 37,966 ops/s) and 14.6\% lower than that of JMFAR (43,060~ops/s vs. 50,445~ops/s), with marginal variations presented between them.
 A detailed analysis and assumption of the operations involved are available in~\ref{Appendix_A}.